openebs-archive/openebs-docs/docs/cstor.md

 **cStor Volume Replica or CVR :**

-Each CV will have as many CVRs as the number of replicas configured in the cStor storage class.
+Each CV will have as many CVRs as the number of replicas configured in the corresponding cStor storage class.

 **Blockdevice :**